tianchenji/Robust-SM-MPC/README.md

     * `SM_MPC_aggressive.py`: Implementation of Aggressive SM-MPC
     * `SM_MPC_safe.py`: Implementation of Safe SM-MPC
     * `SSE.py`: Implementation of ellipsoidal set-membership state estimation
-    * `utils.py`: Contains utility functions
+    * `utils.py`: Contains some utility functions.

 * `examples`
-    * `cartpole`: Generates simulation results for the cartpole example
+    * `cartpole`: Generates simulation results for the cartpole example.
-    * `double_integrator`: Generates quantitative simulation results in Table 1 and Table 2 for the double integrator example
+    * `double_integrator`: Generates quantitative results in Table 1 and Table 2 for the double integrator example.
-    * `robotic_walker`: Generates simulation results in Figure 3 for the robotic walker example
+    * `robotic_walker`: Generates simulation results in Figure 3 for the robotic walker example.
-    * `quadrotor`: Generates simulation results in Figure 4 for the quadrotor example
+    * `quadrotor`: Generates simulation results in Figure 4 for the quadrotor example.

-* `figures`: Generates figures in the manuscript
+* `figures`: Generates figures in the manuscript.

-* `SM_MPC_safe_2d.py`: Generates qualitative simulation results in Figure 2 for the double integrator example
+* `SM_MPC_safe_2d.py`: Generates qualitative results in Figure 2 for the double integrator example.

 Note that we directly implemented the Switching SM-MPC for the double integrator example and did not include it in the `algorithm` folder.